TobieTom/wallpaper-project/README.md

 - [x] 1.
 50% of the HTML code of the Home Page mainly the grid sections concerning the Anime and Landscape section
 - [x] 2.
 Define every id and the classes for the Home Page section
 - [x] 3.
-50% of the CSS code for the Home Page
+50% of the CSS code for the Home Page which includes the styling of the header and the Landscape and Anime sections
 - [x] 4.
 Added the download buttons

 #### Ozoh Collins Ebele